ethyca/fides/docs/fides/docs/getting-started/privacy_requests.md

 GET api/v1/privacy-request?external_id=<external_id>
 ```

-For more detailed examples and further privacy pequest filtering, see [Reporting on Privacy Requests](reporting.md).
+For more detailed examples and further privacy request filtering, see [Reporting on Privacy Requests](../guides/reporting.md).

 ### Restart failed requests
 To restart a failed privacy request, call the following endpoint with an empty request body: